 It’s that time of year when it’s getting darker, at least if you live in the northern hemisphere.
-Up there, Fall makes it easy to stay up binge-watching Netflix or let the gaming sessions go pass midnight.
+Fall makes it easy to stay up binge-watching Netflix or let the gaming sessions go past midnight.
 Now, we know cozying up in front of your favorite screen content is hard to beat, but science tells a different story.
 Several studies show that one progressive method for improving sleep quality is to move from sleeping indoors to the fresh air of the outdoors, right under the sky.

-The man who redefined sleep
+The man who redefined sleep (outdoors)

 Nick Littlehales is one of the leading sleep recovery performance coaches in Britain and the man who redefined sleep in elite sports.
 He’s been the secret weapon for football teams such as Manchester United, Manchester City and Liverpool.
 And he’s helped lots of successful athletes in various sports improve their performance – by them starting to make sleep a priority.